LEB-EPFL/SASS/README.md

    `<IMAGEJ_ROOT>/plugins` and the ALICA_ACPack jar in
    `<IMAGEJ_ROOT>/jars`.
 Otherwise, place both jars in the same folder.

+**If you are using v0.7.0 and below, you do not need to download and install the ALICA_ACPack.jar**.

 ### As standalone application
  - Executing the .jar file by double-clicking on it launches a